 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.39% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Goodman is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Goodman does not have a public transit system used by locals to get to and from work.

-The education level of Goodman citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.14% of adults 25 and older in Goodman have a college degree.
+The percentage of adults in Goodman who are college-educated is close to the national average for all communities of 21.84%: 17.14% of the adults in Goodman have a bachelor's degree or advanced degree.

 The per capita income in Goodman in 2022 was $18,371, which is low income relative to Missouri and the nation.
 This equates to an annual income of $73,484 for a family of four.